Lywx/Lywxism/_posts/2015-07-04-why-am-i-not-getting-any-further.markdown

-Because of financial limitation, I felt especially limited (I felt I have very little confidence to give up something I am not very passionate about, especially in school.
-Even though I usually take much more risks on school related things than my classmates).
+Because of financial limitation, I felt especially limited (I felt I have very little confidence to give up something I am not very passionate about, especially in school, even though I usually take much more risks on school related things than my classmates).
 I reckon that if I get a lot of money, I will be freer (I believe that is true).